· · ·

 Where is Coron?

-It has translucent, turquoise lakes, vibrant coral gardens, sunken World War II ships, white-sand beaches, and limestone cliffs.
+It has transparent, turquoise lakes, vibrant coral gardens, sunken World War II ships, white-sand beaches and limestone cliffs.

 The limestone in Coron even has a name: Coron limestone.